University of California, Merced: Recent history

 In November 2015, the Regents of the University of California approved a $1.14 billion proposal, known as the 2020 Plan, to double the capacity of UC Merced, boosting its enrollment by nearly 4,000 students.
 The new buildings were completed in early 2021.

 In April 2019, the school's student government, the Associated Students of UC Merced, cut off funding for UC Merced's only student-run newspaper, The Prodigy.

-UC Merced claims to be the only institution in the United States whose buildings are all LEED certified.
+UC Merced claims to be the only institution in the United States all of whose buildings have been LEED certified.
 Its Triple Net Zero Commitment is expected to create zero net landfill waste and zero net greenhouse gas emissions by the year 2020.